Updated:

 Operations Plan

 It should be noted that the services will be delivered both through an online platform (digital) only.
 As mentioned previously, Fun Times is a mobile application that users can take advantage to know more about stand-up comedy acts in London.
 The company will also have a website.
 However, this will be purely for information about the company and will not work in similar fashion as the mobile application.
-The application will need a smart phone to allow for the point and look nature of the business.
+The application will need a smartphone to allow for the point-and-look nature of the business.
 On the application, the user will see all the partnering restaurants that have stand-up comedy nights.
-They will also be able to see the fees to be paid, time and even the menu that the partnering restaurant will have at the time.
+They will also be able to see the fees to be paid, time, and even the menu that the partnering restaurant will have at the time.
 This last aspect adds value for the client.

 One of the key operating activities for the company is the identification of partnering restaurants where the stand-up comedy acts will be performed.
 A second key operating activity is the designing of the mobile application.
 Indeed, whereas this is not directly related to stand-up comedy, the application has to be user friendly in order for the clients to be attracted to it (Jones and Spadafora, 2016).
 The design and look and feel of the application has to be right in order to ensure high user traffic.

-It is important to note that there will be various partnerships that will be sought in an attempt to both stabilise and grow the business.
+It is important to note that there will be various partnerships that will be sought in an attempt to both stabilize and grow the business.
 One such partnership will be between the founder and the investors (Villanueva et al., 2020).
 The finance section of this business plan will clearly highlight why investors are required for the business venture to succeed.
 It is critical to note that there will also be partnerships for events, which will be an added competitive edge for the business.
 Additionally, as mentioned previously, there will be partnerships with restaurants and bars where the stand-up comedy acts happen.

 Critically, there will be several business controls that will act for the benefit of the company.
 One such measure is set financial policies.
 These policies dictate how the finance department will be run, including when and how payments to suppliers will be made, how payments will be resolved, and payroll among other things.
 A second business control is the strategic plan that will guide the company’s activities.
 It can be stated that all control measures will be pegged on the strategic plan as it is the ultimate business guide.
 Each department will also be expected to have its own measures that positively impact on quality, consumer satisfaction and the bottom line.

 Interestingly, the company will also be guided by intellectual property (IP) law.
 Due to the fact that the artists will be presenting their work, the company has to fully understand what IP law means and how it affects the business.
 Critically, IP law also protects the mobile application itself.
-No one can copy the design, look and feel of the product.
+No one can copy the design, look, and feel of the product.
 As mentioned, the participating restaurants will also be serving meals and beverages that they have either bought or developed themselves.
 All these are protected by IP law (Stimpson and Smith, 2015).
 This is especially true if the restaurants used traditional knowledge for the same.

 Further, it should be noted that one of the reasons why the business has been suggested is its scalability.
 Pride and Ferrell (2015) explain that a business that can be scaled past its initial target market is more likely to also attract more clients than others.
 The premise suggests that business owners always know the scalability score of their franchises before the business begins (Henry, Rockström and Stern, 2020).
 This can be deemed true for Fun Times.
 It is expected that the company will be able to expand its core businesses within the first three years of operation.
 It is expected that the initial expansions will target major cities in the UK before then going to smaller towns.
 Further, it is expected that the brand will become international after approximately five years of operations.